silva96/ai_stories/README.md

   - Create a OPENAI_ACCESS_TOKEN in https://beta.openai.com/account/api-keys
   - mv .env-example .env
   - Copy the OPENAI_ACCESS_TOKEN into the .env
+  - Be sure to enclose the tolen in double quotes after the equal sign

 ### Database creation
 bin/rails db:create